Collaborate Together - Research Report

 The research’s encouraging results showed that the direct encounters indeed allowed the students to see each other’s positive aspects, bringing them closer together and strengthening their connection.

-The quantitative results show a change in attitudes across all the measured parameters, showing that the program was very successful.
+The quantitative results reveal a change in attitudes across all the measured parameters, showing that the program was very successful.

 Click here for the students’ insights and the full research results.